1999-sahil/turbostrix-learninghub/README.md

 ## TurboStrix - MDX Learning Platform

-A learning platform where you can learn about development technologies which are used in Frontend, Backend and Full Stack development.
+A learning platform where you can learn about Data structures, Algorithm, development technologies which are used in Frontend, Backend and Full Stack development and many more in a MDX format.